apace7/local_volume_database/README.md

 An interactive version of the LVDB is available here: [link](https://lvd-interactive.streamlit.app/) (made by Katya Gozman).

 Community contributions to the LVDB are welcome.
-Please feel free to contract me with any questions about LVDB content and/or potential contributions.
+Please feel free to create a GitHub issue or contract me with any questions about LVDB content and/or potential contributions.

 ### INSTALLATION and USE:

-Users that only want to use the catalogs do not need to install the package.
+Users only interested in the catalogs do not need to install the package.
-The catalogs are available as csv and fits files in the release pages.
+The catalogs are available in the release pages (`comb_all.fits`, `comb_all.csv`).
-The package is focused on helper functions and yaml file access.
+The package is focused on helper functions and `YAML` file access.

 The package is installable locally via pip: